chanhuy142/NovelCrawlBE/Readme.md

 <h1> What the heck is this? </h1>
-<p>A simple back end support for novel app project, allow to crawl from many source and hot plug new source without restart server</p>
+<p>A simple back-end support for novel app project, allow to crawl from many source and hot plug new source without restart server</p>
 <h2> How to use </h2>
 <li>
     Run "node app.js" to start server